-In the interaction system that the diagrams in sections 5.1 and 5.2 are based on, the initial amount of pure Fe that was taken to have effectively reacted with 1 kg of pure water at 25°C and 1 bar was 0.001 m.
+In the interaction system that the diagrams in "Pourbaix Diagrams with Gas Phase Excluded" on page 22 and "Pourbaix Diagrams with Gas Phase Included" on page 23 are based on, the initial amount of pure Fe that was taken to have effectively reacted with 1 kg of pure water at 25° C and 1 bar was 0.001 m.
 The following diagrams are Pourbaix diagrams of Fe where other initial amounts of pure Fe have been used, or where the interacting aqueous solution compositions have been alternated, or the temperature and/or pressure have been changed.
 Gaseous mixture phases have been included in all the calculations that these diagrams are based on.

-In the first diagram below, 1E-3 m Fe actively reacted with 1 kg of pure water at 25°C and 1 bar (as in the calculation in section 5.2):
+Figure 3: 1E-3 m Fe actively reacted with 1 kg of pure water at 25° C and 1 bar (as in the calculation in Pourbaix Diagrams with Gas Phase Included).

-In the second diagram, 1E-6 m Fe actively reacted with 1 kg of pure water at 25°C and 1 bar.
-Note that the active metal corrosion region gets enlarged as the initial Fe amount decreases from 1E-3m to 1E-6m:
+Figure 4: 1E-6 m Fe actively reacted with 1 kg of pure water at 25° C and 1 bar.
+Note that the active metal corrosion region gets enlarged as the initial Fe amount decreases from 1E-3m to 1E-6m.

-In the third diagram, 1E-6 m Fe actively reacted with 1 kg of water, 3m NaCl and 1E-5 m SO2 at 25°C and 1 bar.
+Figure 5: 1E-6 m Fe actively reacted with 1 kg of water, 3m NaCl and 1E-5 m SO2 at 25° C and 1 bar.
 Introducing SO2 into the system leads to the formation of various metal-sulphides (Py-pyrite, Popyrrhotite, Tr-troilite).
 In addition, the passivation region becomes larger.

-Finally, in the fourth diagram, 1E-6 m Fe actively reacted with 1 kg of water, 3m NaCl and 1E-5 m SO2 at 150°C and 100 bar.
+Figure 6: 1E-6 m Fe actively reacted with 1 kg of water, 3m NaCl and 1E-5 m SO2 at 150° C and 100 bar.
 Here, changing the temperature and pressure affects the stability fields of various Fe-oxides/sulphides.